OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card-with-a-subtle-reveal/README.md

 # 🐞 Creating a CSS-only Expanding Card with a Subtle Reveal

-This document details a CSS-only solution for creating an expanding card effect.
-The card reveals additional content smoothly when clicked, all without JavaScript.
-This example leverages CSS transitions and transforms for a clean, elegant animation.
+This document details the creation of an expanding card effect using only CSS.
+The card expands on hover, revealing hidden content with a smooth transition.
+We'll leverage CSS transitions and transforms to achieve this effect without any JavaScript.

-**Description of the Styling:**
+## Description of the Styling

-The card utilizes a simple structure: a container div holding an image, a title, and a description.
-The key to the effect is using CSS transitions on `transform` and `max-height` properties.
-Initially, the description is hidden using `max-height: 0; overflow: hidden;`.
-Upon clicking, we use the `:target` pseudo-class to change the `max-height` to `auto`, allowing the description to expand.
-The transition smoothly animates this change in height.
-A subtle shadow and rounded corners enhance the visual appeal.
+The card will start in a collapsed state.
+On hover, it will smoothly expand to reveal additional content positioned below the initial visible section.
+The expansion will be accompanied by a subtle scaling effect to enhance the visual appeal.
+We’ll also use a simple box-shadow to add depth.

-**Full Code:**
+## Full Code

 ```html
 <!DOCTYPE html>